DevDuck-JS/jay-intern-repo/onboarding-frontend-react/milestones/0-company-policies/Inclusive-Design-Reflection.md

 I went through this thread posted on reddit (https://www.reddit.com/r/aspergirls/comments/uyxqta/autism_and_adhd_friendly_productivity_app/?rdt=44031) about productivity apps recommended for people austism and ADHD.
 A few application names popped up in the comments: Finch, and Tiimo.

-#### 2️⃣ Identify one design or communication improvement that could make Focus Bear more accessible.
+#### 2️⃣ Identify one design or communication improvement that could make Focus Bear more accessible

 ​To enhance Focus Bear's accessibility for neurodivergent users, integrating visual scheduling and timers can be highly effective.
 This approach is used by apps like Tiimo, which offers visual planners and timers to assist users with ADHD and Autism in managing their tasks and time more effectively.